Text Files - Basic Operations (in Python)

 try:

-myFile = open("data.txt", "r")
+my_file = open("data/data.csv", "r")

-isFileOpen = True #set flag to true now that we've opened the file
+is_file_open = True #set flag to true now that we've opened the file

 except FileNotFoundError: